SMS and WhatsApp sign-up form

 Minimum SDK versions

 Messages created using the drag-and-drop editor can only be sent to users on the following minimum SDK versions.
-See the Prerequisites section of Creating an in-app message with drag-and-drop for more details and nuances to be aware of.
+For more information, see Creating an in-app message with drag-and-drop: Prerequisites.

-If you want to include text links that do not dismiss the message, users must be on the following minimum SDK versions:
+To include text links that do not dismiss the message, the following minimum SDK versions are required:

 Creating a phone number sign-up form